edytawrobel/practice-project/README.md

 #### Created user stories

   ```
-  As a NASA NagivationSystem
+  As a NASA Operator
   So that I can proceed with the mission
   I would like to land rovers on plateau

-  As a NASA NagivationSystem
+  As a NASA Operator
   So that I can control a rover
   I would like to be able to process the instructions given

-  As a NASA NagivationSystem
+  As a NASA Operator
   So that I can change the direction a rover's heading
   I would like to be able to instruct a rover to spin 90 degrees left or right

-  As a NASA NagivationSystem,
+  As a NASA Operator,
   So that I can control a rover,
   I'd like it to be able to check its current position and location.

-  As a NASA NagivationSystem
+  As a NASA Operator
   So that I can change the location of a rover
   I would like to be able to instruct a rover to move one grid forward

   As a Rover
-  So that I can move effectively
+  So that I can move effectively within the plateau
   I would like to be able to execute commands given

   ```